yuvalmGS/gigaspaces-wiki-jekyll/sbp/web-service-pu.markdown

 {code}

 {note}
-There is no {{pu.xml}} used with this war. cxf-servlet.xml has all the required configuration.
+There is no `pu.xml` used with this war. cxf-servlet.xml has all the required configuration.
 {note}

 h1.
 Space Proxy Injection into the Service
-The space proxy injected into the {{com.example.customerservice.server.CustomerServiceImpl}} using {{@GigaSpaceContext}} annotation:
+The space proxy injected into the `com.example.customerservice.server.CustomerServiceImpl` using `@GigaSpaceContext` annotation:
 {code}
 public class CustomerServiceImpl implements CustomerService , InitializingBean{
 ....